bmc/ebook/README.md

 using a virtual environment), check out this repository and run the `install.py` command.
 It will install an executable version of `ebook` in `$HOME/bin`, and it will install its support files in `$HOME/etc/ebook`.
-It will also attempt to install all necessary packages in the activated Python environment.
+It will also attempt to install all necessary packages (except for Pandoc) in the activated Python environment.

 Note that you'll have to tell `ebook` where to find its `etc` directory.
 You can either specify it on the command line, like so: